Pune sees fresh curbs in light of rise in COVID-19 cases | Health

 All public gardens and parks in Pune city will remain closed in the evenings, while they will be kept open in the mornings for ''serious'' morning walkers, he said.

+As per the Pune Municipal Corporation order issued on Friday evening, which are applicable from midnight, five or more people will not be allowed to stand or assemble together at roadside eateries, pan stalls and other such open spaces.

-Malls and multiplexes will be allowed to operate till 11 pm, he said.
+Malls and multiplexes will be allowed to operate till 10 pm, while coaching classes of MPSC and UPSC exams etc will be allowed to operate with 50 per cent sitting capacity, he order informed.

 The decision to impose additional curbs was taken during a meeting with Deputy Chief Minister Ajit Pawar, who is also the guardian minister of the district.